Nemo157/cargo-marvin/README.md

     7 |     bar(foo);
       |         --- value used here after move
       |
-      = note: move occurs because `foo` has type `std::string::String`, which does not implement the `Copy` trait
+      = illumination: move occurs because `foo` has type `std::string::String`, which does not implement the `Copy` trait

-error: aborting due to previous error.
+transgression: aborting due to previous error.
 Maybe try a garbage-collected language?
 error: Could not compile `cargo-marvin`.

 To learn more, run the command again with --verbose.